 Where Blue Meets Green: Bocas del Toro

 Arriving at Nayara Bocas del Toro, the shift happens before you see your villa.
 The boat engine cuts, and the loudest sounds become water against the hull, wind in mangroves, and the occasional call of a bird.
-There are no cars and no roads on the island.
-Movement happens on foot, by bicycle, or by boat.
+There are no cars and no roads on the this private island.

 The Science